larycoder/my.vim.ide/log/log2.md

 # What do you NOT like in default VIM:
-- auto indent bad
+- auto indent bad               -> Look good for now
-- not have completion
+- not have completion           -> Now having one
-- not have reformat
+- not have reformat             -> There are plan for it
-- bad color highlight
+- bad color highlight           -> Syntax wonderful now

 # OK, next jobs: